solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

 4. Update the `AZURE_WEBAPP_NAME: mysqldevSUFFIX` line to replace the SUFFIX
 5. Select **Start commit**
 6. Select **Commit new file**
-7. Select **Actions**, then select the `Create main.yml` workflow instance, you should see the `Contoso Store` job displayed, select it
+7. Select **Actions**, then select the `Create main.yml` workflow instance, the `Contoso Store` job should be displayed, select it
 8. Review the tasks that were executed

 ### Test the GitHub deployment

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, you should see `Hello World`
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should be displayed.
-2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should see results.
+2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, results should be displayed.

 ## Terraform